vegaprotocol/specs/specs/0000-mm-mechanics.md

 Market makers may amend their nominated fee amount by submitting a market maker transaction to the network with a new fee amount.
 If the fee amount is valid, this new amount is used.
 Otherwise, the nominated fee amount is set to zero, as per above criteria.

 ### How fee amounts are used
-The [liqudity_fee](./0029-fees.md) of a market on Vega takes as an input, a [fee factor[liquidity]](./0029-fees.md) which is calculated by the network according to the data submitted by the market makers in their market making network transactions.
+The [liqudity_fee](./0029-fees.md) of a market on Vega takes as an input, a [fee factor[liquidity]](./0029-fees.md) which is calculated by the network, taking as an input the data submitted by the market makers in their market making network transactions (see [this spec]() for more information on the specific calculation).

-To calculate the `fee factor[liquidity]`,

-Let `sorted-mm-obligations-list = [mm_liquidity_obligation, mm_nominated_fee_rate]` be the full list of market making obligations (in siskas) for a market, sorted by nominated fee amount (lowest to highest).

-`fee factor[liquidity]` is the lowest fee where `c_2 x liquidity-demand-estimate` < `cumulative-mm-obligations`,

-The lowest fee rate that covers the commitment required at the time of trading is the one used for the liquidity fee.

 ### Distributing fees between market makers
 When calculating fees for a trade, the size of a market maker’s commitment along with when they committed and the market size are inputs that will be used to calculate how the liquidity fee is distributed between market makers.
-See this spec for the calculation of the split.
+See [this spec]() for the calculation of the split.

 ## ORDERS